 Choosing an order type

-When you make an order on Wealthsimple Trade, you’re giving us instructions for how to trade a security on your behalf.
-There are four types of orders you can make with Wealthsimple Trade.
+When you make an order in your trading account, you’re giving us instructions for how to trade a security on your behalf.
+There are four types of orders you can make within a trading account.

 - A market buy order (default)